nhatsmrt/nhatsmrt.github.io/index.md

 Here, you can find some of my most recent works and projects.
 # Projects:
 ## Denoising "Dirty" Documents
+This project is based on a Kaggle competition.
 GitHub Repository:
 ## Detecting Insults in Social Commentary
 ## Neural Style Transfer